quii/learn-go-with-tests/anti-patterns.md

 ## Useless assertions

-Ever worked on a system, and you've broken a test and you see this?
+Ever worked on a system, and you've broken a test, and you see this?

 > `false was not equal to true`

 I already know false is not equal to true.

 This is not a helpful message, it doesn't tell me what I've broken.

 This is another symptom of not following the TDD process and writing tests after the fact.